percona/pmm-doc/docs/dbaas/setting-up.md

     - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
 (This will share a single network and the kubeconfig will work.)
     - Add the options `--env PMM_DEBUG=1` and/or `--env PMM_TRACE=1` if you need extended debug details

-To start PMM server and activate DBaaS:
+To start PMM Server and activate DBaaS:
 {.power-number}

-1. Start PMM server:
+1. Start PMM Server:

     ```sh
     docker run --detach --publish 80:80 --publish 443:443 --name pmm-server percona/pmm-server:2